shoron2001/digital-road-method/README.md

 ### 📜 License

 This repository and its core modules are governed by the **Charity-Driven Commercial Software License (CDCSL)**.
-* **For Education & Non-Profits:** 100% Free and unrestricted access for students, researchers, and non-profit grassroots initiatives (subject to the validation clauses outlined in the license document).
+* 🎓 **For Education & Non-Profits:** 100% Free and unrestricted access for students, researchers, and non-profit grassroots initiatives (subject to the validation clauses outlined in the license document).
-* **For Commercial Entities:** Any commercial exploitation, integration, or corporate deployment requires a mandatory commercial license.
+* 💰 **For Commercial Entities:** Any commercial exploitation, integration, or corporate deployment requires a mandatory commercial license.
-* **Humanitarian Impact:** Crucially, **95% of all gross commercial revenues** generated from this license are strictly and legally allocated to verified charities, elderly care, food security, and humanitarian welfare.
+* ❤️ **Humanitarian Impact:** Crucially, **95% of all gross commercial revenues** generated from this license are strictly and legally allocated to verified charities, elderly care, food security, and humanitarian welfare.

 For full legal terms and conditions, please refer to the license document in this repository.

-### ✉️ Enterprise Support & Technical Briefings

-## 📰 Mainstream Media Coverage & Public Recognition
+## 📰 Mainstream Media Coverage & Public Recognition 🇧🇩

 Our independent research framework and architectural breakthrough ("The Digital Road Method") have been heavily featured and recognized across **9 major national, divisional, and local news platforms** in Bangladesh.
 These publications highlight our zero-funding, self-sustained model and the global registration of our preprints: